AmoebeLabs/material3-themes-manual/docs/design/convert-to-homeassistant-theme.md

   # --------------------------------------------------------------------------
 ```

-###:material-home-floor-3: Step 5: Reload themes and enjoy!
+###:material-home-floor-3: Step 3: Reload themes and enjoy!
 Now reload the Home Assistant themes with the Developer Tools' > 'Services' > 'frontend.reload_themes' service.

 Then select your just created theme and start using it.

-You can validate the theme using the `sake99` view, as it displays the active Material 3 theme.
+You can validate the theme using the `sake99` view from the Swiss Army Knife Custom card, as it displays the active Material 3 theme.

 ![SAK Material 3 converter Theme Card Light]
 ![SAK Material 3 converter Theme Card Dark]